sarenales/PrototypesVulnerabilities/README.md

 Propose methods (e.g., fine-tuning, robust training) to improve explanation reliability.

+---

+## Future Directions

+- Scalable evaluation frameworks for prototype-based models under diverse adversarial settings
+- New **architectures or loss functions** tailored for explanation robustness
+- Further exploration of **interpretability as an attack vector**, rather than just a defense mechanism

+---
+## Implications

+Our results underscore a **fundamental paradox**:

+> **Transparency enables trust, but also opens doors for adversarial exploitation.**

+This has implications for:
+- **Cybersecurity protocols**, particularly regarding zero-day adversarial vulnerabilities
+- The design of **robust and interpretable AI systems**
+- The development of **explanation-aware defenses** that preserve both accuracy and human trust

 ----
 This project is for academic and research purposes.
 Please contact the author for reuse or extension in other contexts.